joelkuiper/Llamora/README.md

 ❗ **This project is a personal learning experiment.
 It is not production-ready.
-Do not deploy this without major modifications.**
+Do not deploy this without major modifications.
+It’s meant for educational use only.**

 # Llamora

 > “The unseen current of thought.”

-**A minimal Quart + HTMX + LangChain (with llama.cpp) interface for learning purposes only**

-- ⚠️ Very limited authentication/session handling
-- ❌ Very basic error handling
-- ❌ Blocking, single-threaded queue for LLM calls

-It’s meant for educational use only.

 ### Screenshots